realfaiq/100-Days-of-Python/README.md

 Day-3: Control Flow, Lists and Sets. <br />
 Day-4: Strings and Common Data  Structures in Python. <br />
 Day-5: Looping in Python.
 For and While Loop. <br />
+Day-6: Functions in Python.
+User Defined and Built-in. <br />